-GDP per capita to understand how the wealth is distributed within the population, however it is an average so extreme rich and poor will be moderated by the result.
+GDP per capita to understand how the wealth is distributed within the population, however as it is an average, extreme rich and poor will be neutralized by the result.
 GDP per capita is the total output divided by the total number of people or population, i.e. the average amount of money each person makes.

 Gross National Product (GNP): GNP is the total value of all the goods and services produced domestically and abroad by the citizen’s of a country.
 GNP represents how the nationals of a country are contributing to the country’s economy giving importance to citizenship but overlooks location.

 Gross National Income (GNI): The total value of goods and services produced in a country (i.e. GDP), together with the balance of income and payments from or to other countries (including interest payment and dividends).
 GNI per person provides a better picture of the wealth distribution.

 Better solution to GNI measure is to consider GNI at PPP: